 Arkansas Total Care covers family planning services.
-You can get these services and supplies from providers that are not in our network.
+You can get these services and supplies from providers even if they are not in our network.
 You do not need a referral.
 These services are free for our members.
 These services are voluntary and confidential, even if you are younger than 18 years old.
 Some examples of family planning services are:

-- Education and advice from trained personnel to help you make choices
+- Education and advice from trained personnel to help you make choices.

-- Information about birth control
+- Information about birth control.

-- Physical exams
+- · Physical exams.

-Pregnancy Program - Start Smart for Your Baby[®]
+Pregnancy Program - Start Smart for Your Baby®